Copyright 2025-2026 Thousand Brains Project

 Note:

-When using feature at location matching with graphs, surface_normal and
+When using feature-at-location matching with graphs, surface_normal and

 Note:

-the same information as principal_curvatures.
+the same information contained in principal_curvatures.

 """